vincor1986/word-eliminator/README.md

 "Word Eliminator" attempts to reinforce a more positive self assessment of the sufferer's ability to disregard irrelevant information through repetition of a word task, where the user is asked to dismiss unrelated words.
 Positive feedback is provided to the user upon each correct answer and the completion of a round.

 Positive feedback has been found to be an efficient mechanism to improve perceived self-efficacy (Brown et al., 2012).
-Self-efficacy refers to an individual's assessment of their own capabilities to effectively cope with future demands (Bandura, 1983).
 Positive feedback is delivered in the form of: (a) correct answers turning from blue to green, (b) a tick image appearing in place of the answer, (c) commending messages upon the completion of a round (such as "Good job!", "You're doing great!", and "You're a pro at this!"), (d) a rising progress bar that shows progress in green, (e) a final message to congratulate and commend the user upon completion of all rounds, and (f) animated multi-coloured confetti appearing on the screen (also raining down upon completion of all rounds).

 This experiment could be performed by participants remotely using the internet.
 Participants should be adults, and should have been diagnosed with a mental health condition resulting in persistant hypervigilance and/or aberrant salience attribution.